Today marks two years of #indieweb for me. I've been reflecting on my experience joining the community and my plans for the future.

-I've mostly decided that this is a struggle to perfect two things that are necessarily working against each other: to have the best formatted post on one platform, it will end up looking poorer on the other.
-Sometimes it's easier to write a one-off response to a chain on twitter; those posts are often things I don't really want to keep in the long-run.
-In addition, I should be writing for me locally first and worrying about presentation on other sites as an after-thought.
+I've mostly decided that this is a struggle to perfect two things that are necessarily working against each other: to have the best formatted post on one platform, you need to have.
+Sometimes it's easier to write a one-off response to a chain on twitter; those posts are often things I don't really want to keep.

 Where to go from here